 The exotic shrine gate is a symbol of Kanazawa

-The most eye-catching feature is the shrine gate, built in 1875 (Meiji 8).
+The eye-catching feature is the Shinmon Gate, built in 1875 (Meiji 8).
 It is a unique gate that uses three styles, Japanese, Chinese, and Western, and has become a symbol of Kanazawa City.
 The first layer is a gate made of massive Muroto stone.
-The second and third stories are made of white plaster walls covered with copper plates, and the third story in particular is covered on four sides with five-colored glass, which sparkles in the morning and evening sun.
+The second and third stories are made of white plaster walls covered with copper plates, and the third story in particular is covered on four sides with four-colored glass, which sparkles in the morning and evening sun.
 The shrine grounds also include a pond garden and a glass-enclosed awarding office.
 From sunset to 10:00 p.m., the shrine gate is illuminated, offering a fantastic view from the main street.

 - Oyama Shrine